Oil Service Intervals

 Let’s start with saying, all motor oils breakdown…all motor oils breakdown.
 The difference between one oil viscosity, brand or weight is how fast will the breakdown occur.
 There are many factors that contribute to the breakdown of any oil, heat is one of the most important and remember not all vehicles run at the same temperature.

-Contamination is another reason why proper Oil Change interval is necessary.
-There are three major factors that contribute to Oil contaminated.
+Contamination is another reason why a proper Oil Change interval is necessary.
+There are three major factors that contribute to Oil contamination.

 • Debris: debris usually comes into the engine through the air intake.
 Once any debris makes it pass the air filter, it ends up mixing in your oil.
 And once it’s in your oil, it can start damaging your engine.

 • Metal Shavings: Metal shavings happened from within your engine.
 Lesser quality oil will add a higher percentage of these shavings, this is caused by less lubrication to the internal components of your engine allowing more friction thus producing more metal to metal wear during contact.

 • Contamination: This contamination is from combustion by- products.
 Combustion by-products generally raise the acidity of your oil which can cause havoc, such as corrosion in your engine crankcase.
 These by-products that are left behind as the engine oil burns off will collect as deposits.
 To protect your engine from premature wear, the contaminants have to be removed/neutralized.